Topscientist/topscientist/README.md

 - 💬 Ask me about... **Anything**...

 - 📫 How to reach me:
 - Want To Reach Out?
-Contact us via my discord!
+Contact me via my discord!